clustervision/trinityX/doc/ha_design.rst

 - quorum is disabled;

-- IPMI based fencing is configured.
+- IPMI based fencing is configured in `Pacemaker`_;

-This is not a very good configuration in itself, as it is difficult if not impossible to detect a split brain situation with only two nodes; a quorum device or a third node is required.
-That extra configuration is highly dependent on the hardware available for a given deployment, and is left to be done by the engineer.
+.. note:: This is not an ideal configuration in itself, as it is difficult if not impossible to reliably handle a split brain situation with only two nodes; setting up a *quorum device* or a third node is recommended for that.

 Pacemaker
 ---------

-The management of computing resources is done by `Pacemaker <http://wiki.clusterlabs.org/wiki/Pacemaker>`_.
+The management of computing resources is done by `Pacemaker (cluster resource manager) <http://wiki.clusterlabs.org/wiki/Pacemaker>`_.
 Pacemaker relies on Corosync to determine the availability of nodes within an HA cluster (same definition as for Corosync), and follows a set of rules and constraints to determine where to run sets of resources.

 The TrinityX standard configuration makes the following assumptions: